A new relativistic hydrodynamics code for high-energy heavy-ion collisions: Numerical simulations in Milne coordinates

 \subsubsection{$\tau-\eta$ system}

 Assuming that the hydrodynamic variables in the $x$ and $y$ directions are constant, from Eqs.\:\eqref{eq:6}-\eqref{eq:8} we obtain

 where $\nu= t, x, y$ or $z$.
 If the transverse components of the four-velocity $u^x$ and $u^y$ are vanishing, Eq.\:\eqref{eq:taueta} expresses the one-dimensional longitudinal expansion.
 In our numerical scheme, we utilize the Lagrange step \cite{Van1979} in which the grid-cell boundary itself moves together with the hydrodynamic flow during a time step from $\tau^n$ to $\tau^{n+1}=\tau^n+\Delta\tau$.
-We discretize Eq.\:\eqref{eq:taueta} by space-time integration in a grid cell (Fig.\:\ref{fig:taueta-lat}),
+We discretize Eq.\:\eqref{eq:taueta} by space-time integration in a grid cell based on the Lagrangian approach (Fig.\:\ref{fig:taueta-lat}),